nghorbani/amass/README.md

 Please download each and put them in body_models folder of this repository after you obtained the code from GitHub.

 ## Tutorials
-We release tools and multiple jupyter notebooks to demonstrate how to use AMASS to animate SMPLH body model.
+We release tools and multiple Jupyter notebooks to demonstrate how to use AMASS to animate SMPLH body model.
 Please refer to [Tutorials](/notebooks) for further details.

 ## Citation